 Life Insurance With a DUI

-A DUI charge will likely have an affect on your life insurance rates.
+A DUI charge will likely have an effect on your life insurance rates.
 When you call on True Blue Life Insurance, you can be sure you are getting the proper information from a licensed agent who knows the guidelines and requirements for getting a life insurance policy with a DUI or DWI in your past.

 We represent over 30 outstanding insurance companies without bias toward any one company.
 We shop with you to find the best rates and we never try to push additional products on you.
 Our experienced, licensed agents sell over 1,000 policies each year and we do it quickly because we have a refined process that works.
 We are not a call center.
 Rather, we act on your behalf to provide personal, ongoing customer service you can count on.